JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 After installing CUDA, get [cuDNN here](https://developer.nvidia.com/rdp/cudnn-archive).
 To get cuDNN, you have to join NVIDIA membership.
 You can download cuDNN after sign in the site.
 Download cuDNN and extract it to your CUDA installed path.
 If you installed CUDA at default path, it would be here "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1".
 <br><br>

-### 2. Install TensorFlow and Anaconda environment
+### 2. Install TensorFlow and update Anaconda environment

 After step 1, now you should install tensorflow-gpu and conda packages.
 Run the Anaconda Prompt and update conda first.
 <pre><code>>conda update -n base conda</code></pre>